Huíla Province

 Huíla is a province of Angola.
-It has an area of 79,023 km2 and a population of 2,497,422 (2014 census).
+It has an area of 79,023 km2 and a population of 3,302,866 (2024 census).
 Lubango is the capital of the province.
 Basket-making is a significant industry in the province; many make baskets out of reeds.

 History

 From the Portuguese Colonial War (1961–1975) to Angola's independence, and the subsequent civil war in Angola (1975-2002) Huíla was directly affected only during relatively short periods of time.
 Cassinga was abandoned by its European supervisors, and the mine fell into neglect during the ensuing Angolan Civil War.
 The following year it was occupied by the People's Liberation Army of Namibia (PLAN), military wing of the South West African People's Organization.
 PLAN subsequently adopted Cassinga as a staging point for insurgent raids on South-West Africa, about 250 kilometres to the south.
 Their bases soon became a sanctuary for local refugees during the Namibian War of Independence.

 In 1978, PLAN's presence in Cassinga attracted the attention of the South African Defence Force.
 Operation Reindeer saw paratroops of the 44 Parachute Regiment supported by bomber and strike aircraft launch an air assault on 4 May.
 The six-hour assault claimed approximately 600 lives, including four SADF soldiers, sixty Cuban soldiers and over five hundred PLAN combatants and South West African exiles.
 Cassinga was the site of more fighting during Operation Askari, in December 1983.

-The post-colonial development in Angola has seen the establishment of two universities in Lubango (the state Universidade Mandume, named after a leader of the Ovambo in the fight against the occupation by the Portuguese, as well as a campus of the Universidade Privada de Angola.
+The post-colonial development in Angola has seen the establishment of two universities in Lubango (the state Universidade Mandume, named after a leader of the Ovambo in the fight against the occupation by the Portuguese), as well as a campus of the Universidade Privada de Angola.
 Tourism is emerging, largely involving white entrepreneurs from Namibia, which the provincial government is actively seeking to attract.

 Geography

 Huíla Province is traversed by the northwesterly line of equal longitude and latitude.
-The province is bordered on the west by the provinces of Namibe and Benguela, to the north by Bié and Cuando Cubango, and to the south by the province of Cunene.
+The province is bordered on the west by the provinces of Namibe and Benguela, to the north by Bié and Cubango, and to the south by the province of Cunene.
 The winding road known as Leba Hill, as well as Bicauri National Park are in Huíla Province.
 Bicauri National Park was established in 1964 and covers an area of 790 km^{2}.